 Rapp.
-Comment: I101: The intention and agreement of mandator presensepresence of eventID-TSS makes the if statement redundant as described in RIL.
+Comment: I101: The intention and agreement of mandator presence of eventID-TSS makes the if statement redundant as described in RIL.

 Remove the condition “if eventID-TSS is included:” in the DLInformationTransfer.

 Align the terminology in Explanation field.

 Note: correction of I101 captured in above DLInformationTransfer procedure.